ShinkaDev-MyBB/CLI/README.md

 ### Configure

 Create the utility's config file in the root of your app.
+See [shinka.example.json](/blob/master/shinka.example.json) for a full example.

 #### `shinka.json`